by Alexander J. Pandell, Ph.D.

 Many Champagne houses produce “luxury cuvées,” their best and most expensive wines.
 Dom Pérignon is the luxury cuvée of Möet & Chandon; Cristal is pride of Roederer.
 Bollinger produces R.D. or “recently disgorged” wines.
 For example, you can purchase a 1982 Bollinger R.D. that was disgorged in April 1991, nine years after being placed in the bottle.

 As you can see, Champagne is a labor intensive process.
-Sparkling wine made in the U.S. by this method can be labeled "fermented-in-this-bottle", or "Méthode Champenoise."
+Sparkling wine made in the U.S. by this method can be labeled “fermented-in-this-bottle”, or “Méthode Champenoise.”
 But not surprisingly, shortcuts to this procedure have been developed such as the Charmat bulk process, named after the inventor of the large stainless steel tank used in place of individual bottles.
-You can be the judge of the two processes by comparing bulk processed sparkling wine to "Méthode Champagnoise."
+These sparklers are considerably cheaper to make than Champagne and “Méthode Champenoise.
+You can be the judge of the two processes by comparing bulk processed sparkling wine to “Méthode Champagnoise.”
+The popular Italian sparkling wine, Prosecco, is made by a bulk process and, thus, much cheaper than Champagne, as it should be.

 Now that you know the story, the comparative evaluation of Champagne and Sparkling wine becomes a more interesting endeavor.